agenium-scale/boost.simd/doc/tutorial_mathematical.md

 @snippet mathematical.cpp mathematical-calc-combine

-@section tutorial-math-decorators Boost.SIMD functions decorators
+@section tutorial-math-decorators @projectname functions decorators

-There are several different versions of many **Boost.SIMD** functions.
+There are several different versions of many **@projectname** functions.
 For example, if the input angle is guaranteed to be within the range
 \f$ [-\pi/4, \pi/4]\f$ (Oh! its just the case in the initialization we choose, what a coincidence!) you may use the `restricted_` function decorator on the mathematical functions